 - The plugin has been doing a good security job for WordPress for 7 years now

-Because many are suing theme and never check them for code injection, the Antivirus WordPress plugin can help by scanning the site plugin and theme files for possible exploits and malware injections.
+Because many are suing theme and never check them for code injection, this is the best WordPress antivirus plugin that can help.
+The Antivirus starts by scanning the site plugins and theme files for possible exploits and malware injections.
 It’s not always possible to know which file is secure and which one is infected in case of a spam attack, but using this tool should be helpful as there are no advanced settings.

 When the plugin detects a virus on its daily scan, it notifies the admin using the WordPress default email address.
 So, make sure you have a good email in your admin settings to get a notification and how to remove the virus if that’s happened.
 If you think that your theme is infected and some may have injected code here, use this plugin to scan it.

 - Helpful tips on how to remove the injected code